Terkwood/chat-move/README.md

 ## Source Projects

+We shamelessly stole the bulk of this project from [this client-server example](https://gitlab.com/menip/godot-multiplayer-tutorials/-/blob/master/LobbylessTutorial/LobbylessTut.md).
+Thank you to the original author!

-We would like to combine [this client-server example](https://gitlab.com/menip/godot-multiplayer-tutorials/-/blob/master/LobbylessTutorial/LobbylessTut.md) with [this chat example](http://www.narwalengineering.com/2018/07/01/godot-tutorial-simple-chat-room-using-multiplayer-api/).
+We drew further inspiration from [this chat example](http://www.narwalengineering.com/2018/07/01/godot-tutorial-simple-chat-room-using-multiplayer-api/).
+Thank you!

 ## Additional Reading